MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     ![Example Exchange Online transport rule that sets the message header for a specific Azure Information Protection label](../media/exchange-rule-for-message-header.png)

-Before you test this, remember that there is often a delay when you create or edit transport rules (for example, wait an hour).
-When the rule is in effect, the following now happens when users use Outlook on the web or a mobile device client that supports Rights Management protection:
+Before you test this configuration, remember that there is often a delay when you create or edit transport rules (for example, wait an hour).
+When the rule is in effect, the following events now happen when users use Outlook on the web or a mobile device client that supports Rights Management protection:

 - Users select the Exchange message classification and send the email.

 - The Exchange rule detects the Exchange classification and accordingly modifies the message header to add the Azure Information Protection classification.

-- When recipients running the Azure Information Protection client view the email in Outlook, they will see the Azure Information Protection label assigned and any corresponding email header, footer, or watermark.
+- When recipients view the email in Outlook and they have the Azure Information Protection client installed, they see the Azure Information Protection label assigned and any corresponding email header, footer, or watermark.

-If your Azure Information Protection labels apply rights management protection, add this to the rule configuration by selecting the option to modify the message security, apply rights protection, and then select the RMS template or Do Not Forward option.
+If your Azure Information Protection labels apply rights management protection, add this protection to the rule configuration: Selecting the option to modify the message security, apply rights protection, and then select the RMS template or Do Not Forward option.

-You can also configure transport rules to do the reverse mapping: When an Azure Information Protection label is detected, set a corresponding Exchange message classification.
-To do this:
+You can also configure transport rules to do the reverse mapping.
+When an Azure Information Protection label is detected, set a corresponding Exchange message classification:

-- For each Azure Information Protection label, create a transport rule that is applied when the **msip_labels** header includes the name of your label (for example, **General**), and apply a message classification that maps to this label.
+- For each Azure Information Protection label: Create a transport rule that is applied when the **msip_labels** header includes the name of your label (for example, **General**), and apply a message classification that maps to this label.

 ## Next steps
-Now that you've customized the Azure Information Protection client, see the following for additional information that you might need to support this client:
+Now that you've customized the Azure Information Protection client, see the following resources for additional information that you might need to support this client:

 - [Client files and usage logging](client-admin-guide-files-and-logging.md)